Childhood

 Yitzhak, Italy 1944

-After the German collapse in 1945, the Jewish Brigade started to gather Holocaust camp’s survivors, bringing them to centers in Italy, then organizing their immigration to Palestine.
+After the German collapse in 1945, the focus of the Jewish Brigade shifted to a rescue and rebuilding operation.
+Its members criscrossed Germany and Poland, looking for relatives, gathering survivors, bringing them to centers in Italy where they were cared for, and organizing their immigration to Palestine.

 Yitzhak